Somatic Trauma Therapy

 – expand Mind-Body awareness

-- ease Chronic Pain
+– ease the Chronic Pain held in the body from trauma

 – Reduce Stress and Anxiety

 – Resolve and release symptoms of Trauma physical, emotional, and spiritual

 – Develop deeper connections with self and others

 I am a Somatic Counselor (MA), Somatic Experiencing Practitioner (SEP), Early Developmental Trauma,, Somatic Attachment Therapist, Mindsight, also I am trained in sensorimotor psychotherapy and EMDR.
 For more information on Somatic Experiencing, go to www.traumahealing.org or read Waking the Tiger by Peter Levine, PhD. for an introduction.